Szybet/Yatchy/hardware/README.md

 </details>

+Update 2026:

+Prusa released the [Open community license](https://github.com/OpenCommunityLicence/OpenCommunityLicence) which is basically what I'm saying above but I allow a bit of commerciallity, so that's cool, if they release a plugin like the Micro Business one, but smaller (Nano business?) then I would switch fully to it, so it's less confussion.

 ## The design of the Yatchy
 Yatchy was designed to:
 - Be created by yourself.
 That means it's adjusted to be hand solderable.
 Sooo that means changed footprints for easier hand soldering.
 If you can solder SMD without a problem and QFN packets aren't scary for you, but BGA is a bit, then it's for you